-- be briefed on the operational plans and relevant policies, including instructions on the use of force etc., in one of their working languages, - be offered the opportunity to acquaint themselves with the venue and deployed police forces etc., prior to the event, - attend all relevant briefing sessions (i.e. relevant to their task and where the briefing is in a language they understand); and - where appropriate, be actively included in the police deployment on the ground.
+- be included to the furthest possible extent in the operational information structure, - be briefed on the operational plans and relevant policies, including instructions on the use of force, etc., in one of their working languages, - be offered the opportunity to acquaint themselves with the venue and deployed police forces, etc., prior to the event, - attend all relevant briefing sessions (i.e. relevant to their task and where the briefing is in a language they understand), and - where appropriate, be actively included in the police deployment on the ground.